preemptive/PlanningPoker-Swift/README.md

 ## Troubleshooting

-If you encounter issues with *iOSDefenderSDK* or this sample project, please contact our support team at: support@preemptive.com.
+If you encounter issues with *iOSDefenderSDK* or this sample project, please [contact support](https://www.preemptive.com/contact/supportrequestform) for additional help.

 * Xcode is a trademark of Apple Inc., registered in the U.S. and other countries.
 * Other trademarks are the property of their respective owners.